Guide

 A solar panel warranty is the manufacturer’s and installer’s commitment to repair or replace components if they fail under certain conditions.
 These warranties fall into distinct categories, each addressing different aspects of solar equipment protection and system performance.

-Performance Warranties
+Performance Commitments

 Product (Equipment) Warranties